davidlougheed/strkit/README.md

   --ref path/to/reference.fa.gz \  # [REQUIRED] Indexed FASTA-formatted reference genome
   --loci path/to/loci.bed \  # [REQUIRED] TRF-formatted (or 4-col, with motif as last column) sorted list of loci to genotype --annotation-file path/to/reference-annotations.gff.gz \  # Optional GFF3/GTF file to provide locus annotations (transcript/exon ID)
-  --incorporate-snvs path/to/dbsnp/00-common_all.vcf.gz \   # If you want, specify a SNV catalogue to help phase STRs & speed up calling
+  --incorporate-snvs path/to/dbsnp/00-common_all.vcf.gz \   # If you want, specify a SNV catalogue to help phase STRs & speed up calling with HiFi/ONT R10
   --vcf my-calls.vcf \  # Calculate consensus sequences for alleles and output a .vcf (or .vcf.gz) with call data --seed 183 \  # Fixed random number generator seed for replicability --processes 10 \  # Number of parallel processes to use; DEFAULT: 1